mosra/m.css/pelican-plugins/m/test/images/page.rst

     Yes.

-Figure with link and only a caption:
+Figure with link, scale and only a caption:

 .. figure:: {static}/ship.jpg
     :target: {static}/ship.jpg
+    :scale: 37%

     A Ship